SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/ARM.md

 * **Mapping Function Zip URI**

-  * The SAS(Shared access signatures) Url that points to the zipped mapping function zip uploaded to the Azure Storage Account Blob Service Container.
+  * The SAS (Shared access signatures) Url that points to the zipped mapping function app uploaded to the Azure Storage Account Blob Service Container.

 * **Notification Function Zip URI**

-  * The SAS(Shared access signatures) Url that points to the zipped notification function zip uploaded to the Azure Storage Account Blob Service Container.
+  * The SAS(Shared access signatures) Url that points to the zipped notification function app uploaded to the Azure Storage Account Blob Service Container.

 * **Device Management Function Zip URI**

-  * The SAS(Shared access signatures) Url that points to the zipped device management function zip uploaded tothe Azure Storage Account Blob Service Container.
+  * The SAS (Shared access signatures) Url that points to the zipped device management function app uploaded to the Azure Storage Account Blob Service Container.

+* **Delete Time Series Function Zip URI**

+  * The SAS (Shared access signatures) Url that points to the zipped times series function app uploaded to the Azure Storage Account Blob Service Container.

 * **Enable Diagnostics Settings for Services**